-- Continues to speak out about the need to address the root causes of homelessness and has participated in the Vancouver Homeless count for the past years.
-He Fought to open the West End’s first homeless shelter by pulling together a coalition of community groups here in the West End to work with the City ito find an suitable location for a shelter, and to press the province for resources.
-These efforts succeeded and the West End had a shelter operating for 2 winters.
+- Continues to speak out about the need to address the root causes of homelessness and has participated in the Vancouver Homeless count.
+He Fought to open the West End’s first homeless shelter by pulling together a coalition of community groups here in the West End to work with the City to find an suitable location for a shelter, and to press the province for resources.

-- Pushed for the aggressive combating of Hate Crimes: After much advocacy to the Attorney General, successfully lobbied to have the policy changed so that attacks which appear to be motivated by hate must be prosecuted as such.
+- Pushed for the aggressive combating of Hate Crimes: After much advocacy to the former BC Liberal Attorney General, successfully lobbied to have the policy changed so that attacks which appear to be motivated by hate must be prosecuted as such.
 Previously it was up to the prosecutor’s discretion and in a number of cases, including Aaron Webster’s, this was not done.

 - Anti-scalping legislation: Introduced a Private Members Bill that would make it illegal for Ticketmaster to resell tickets on its own partner websites at much higher prices thereby gouging ticket sellers.

 Career and Family

-- Prior to being elected as the MLA for Vancouver – Burrard in 2008, Spencer served as an elected Vancouver Park Board Commissioner from 2005-2008, where he worked to improved environmental sustainability in Vancouver’s Parks, and accessibility to programs for youth, and low income people.
+- Prior to being elected as the MLA, Spencer served as an elected Vancouver Park Board Commissioner from 2005-2008, where he worked to improved environmental sustainability in Vancouver’s Parks, and accessibility to programs for youth, and low income people.
 Before becoming an MLA Spencer was an award winning artist, and arts producer working primarily in theatre and dance.
 He was the associate producer of the United Nations World Urban Festival.
 He holds a Bachelor in Fine Arts from Simon Fraser University.

 - Born and raised in Vancouver, Spencer lives in the constituency with his husband and their son.